turingschool/launch-curriculum/module5/lessons/Week4/CoverLetters.md

 2. Create a cover letter based on a job description.
 3. Format, structure, and create your cover letter using the [Cover letter guide and template](https://docs.google.com/document/d/1ctPSIEcZ5nrnfD4y0HlTUH9tdYRscbIjXhMQLjMPzPA/edit)
 4. Have the cover letter ready by Monday of Week 5.

+### A Word of Warning...

+Cover letters can easily become a time-sink.
+As you start your job hunt, remember that a cover letter is only **one part** of the application process.
+Before you start your cover letter, set a time limit for writing it, and stick to it!

 ### Resources:
 * Here are [additional resources](https://careerdev.turing.edu/resources/cover_letter_resources) and a general checklist to guide your draft.